Home

 With a word count method, we can generate statistics about text.
 We can verify that it is correct.
 A regexp can be used for the most accurate word counting.

 Example func.
-To write a simple word count func in Golang, we can use regexp.
+To write a simple word count func in Go, we can use regexp.
 Think of a series of words—the one thing we can do to detect a word is find a sequence of letters or digits.

 And Letters or digits are non-whitespace characters.
 We can use a special regexp metacharacter to detect these.